 The Infinite Narrative – A systematic approach to complex stories

+How can a complex story be effectively communicated?
 This is the opening question of the research project which examines to what extent a synthesis of systems design and storytelling can facilitate and enrich the communication of complicated, multi-layered contents.
-To this end, the project will further develop and lay down the information design method Systematic Storytelling.
+To this end, the project will further develop and lay down my information design method Systematic Storytelling.

 The challenge is to do justice to a high degree of complexity: a main theme with numerous secondary themes that are convoluted and interwoven, a variety of narrative formats, broad geographic coverage, long-term documentation, a nonlinear mode of reading, a broad range of international users, and a short response times.

 The aim of the project is to develop new, nonlinear and network-like narrative structures and the attendant tools that support these structures in technological terms.

 “The current narrative and display formats of media platforms are not geared to a high degree of complexity.
 More efficient presentation formats are required for adequate reporting on complex stories.”